matemegyeri28-sys/MAIN/README.md

-# &lt;Your Brand Here&gt; · Neurobiology of Stress
+# NeuroLumen Atlas · Neurobiology of Stress

 A premium, production-ready Next.js experience teaching the science of stress, dopamine, and recovery.
 Built with accessibility, performance, and conversion best practices.